 •Deliberations of public bodies;

 •A request must be made in writing using the form below;

 •The request must state that it is being made under the Freedom of Information Act, 2014;

 •The request must state clearly the exact records being requested and supply as much detail (i.e. school/centre/office location, dates in attendance etc.) as possible;

 •The request should state clearly the manner in which access is sought, for example, to view the original in a Kilkenny and Carlow Education and Training Board location or to receive photocopies of the original, hear / view audio-visual record, obtain a copy of a computer disk or other electronic device etc.;

 •Supply proof of identity as relevant to the information sought;

-•Kilkenny and Carlow Education and Training Board will accept requests by letter, fax, email.
+•Kilkenny and Carlow Education and Training Board will accept requests by letter or email.

 Send the FOI request to: